Do you ever feel stuck in your prayer life?

 You’ve Got to Be Kidding!

-I love this passage where Jesus is gathering some of the disciples to Him.
+I love this passage where Jesus is gathering some of the disciples to Himself.
 We see their humanness, especially with Nathanael when he is first told to come and meet Jesus of Nazareth.
 He responds by saying, in effect, “You’ve got to be kidding!
 Are you telling me some guy from Nazareth is the One Moses prophesied about?
 ‘Can anything good come out of Nazareth?'” (v.
 46).

 But, thankfully for most of us, God often uses the least likely people.
-That way He receives the glory and we grow as we learn to depend on Him.
+That way, He receives the glory, and we grow as we learn to depend on Him.

 Coming Up:

 In the coming days, we’ll talk about how we sometimes do the Christian two-step (one step forward, two steps back).
-We’ll, also, look at so-called white magic, what it means to resist the devil, what to do when you’re at your wit’s end, and how to respond to imperfect authority.
+We’ll also look at so-called white magic, what it means to resist the devil, what to do when you’re at your wits’ end, and how to respond to imperfect authority.

 I hope you’ll sign up so you don’t miss any of them.
-You might also like to check out our YouTube channel.
+You might also like to check out the latest videos on our YouTube channel.

 Blessings as you grow in Christ,